Pleias/Pleias-Rag/README.md

+# Pleias RAG

+Pleias RAG models are designed for Retrieval Augmented Generation (RAG) tasks.
+These models are optimized for structured input/output formats to ensure accurate source citation and minimize hallucinations.

+This library serves the purpose of providing a simple interface to Pleias RAG models.
+It included both components for creating a database of sources, seaching for relevant sources and generating answers based on the sources.

 # Pleias RAG Models

 Pleias has developed a specialized line of language models designed specifically for Retrieval Augmented Generation (RAG).
 These models feature structured input/output formats to ensure accurate source citation and minimize hallucinations.